Mario Party: Island Tour: Development and release

 Like all installments in the Mario Party series beginning with Mario Party 9, Mario Party: Island Tour was developed by NDcube and published by Nintendo.
-The game was announced by Satoru Iwata during a Nintendo Direct in April 2013, at which time it was simply known by the tentative title Mario Party.
+Nintendo President Satoru Iwata announced the game during a Nintendo Direct on April 17, 2013, at which time it was simply known by the tentative title Mario Party.
 It was indicated that Luigi would play an important role in the game due to it being released during the Year of Luigi.
-A subsequent Direct in October 2013 revealed that the game's release in Europe had been delayed from the winter of 2013 to early 2014.
+On October 1, 2013, Nintendo of Europe revealed in a press release that the game's release in Europe had been delayed from the winter of 2013 to early 2014.

 Mario Party: Island Tour was released in North America on November 22, 2013, marking Mario Partys debut on the Nintendo 3DS.
-The game was released in the region alongside The Legend of Zelda: A Link Between Worlds for the 3DS and Super Mario 3D World for the Wii U. The game was later released in Europe on January 17, 2014, in Australia on January 18, 2014, and in Japan on March 20, 2014.
+The game was released in the region alongside The Legend of Zelda: A Link Between Worlds for the 3DS and Super Mario 3D World for the Wii U. The game was later released in Europe on January 17, 2014; in Australia on January 18, 2014; and in Japan on March 20, 2014.

 Mario Party: Island Tour was succeeded by Mario Party 10 for the Wii U in 2015.